ucdavis-bioinformatics-training/2025-Spring-BIS180L/rnaseq/data_reduction/03-counts_mm.md

     </div>

     And now you have a raw counts file that has a count for every gene, per sample.
 You will use this file for the next step, which is analysis in R.

-1. The alignment exercise and the above exercise to generate the counts table used a subset of the original data.
-But we are goint to transfer the counts table generated using the full data set and samples.txt to your computer using scp or winSCP, or copy/paste from cat [sometimes doesn't work],

-    In Mac/Linux, users can use scp.
-Windows users use WinSCP.
-In a new shell session on my laptop. **NOT logged into tadpole.
-Replace my [your_username] with your username.**

-    ```bash
-    mkdir -p ~/rnaseq_workshop
-    cd ~/rnaseq_workshop
-    scp [your_username]@tadpole.genomecenter.ucdavis.edu:/share/workshop/mrnaseq_workshop/Data/rnaseq_workshop_counts.txt .
-    scp [your_username]@tadpole.genomecenter.ucdavis.edu:/share/workshop/mrnaseq_workshop/[your_username]/rnaseq_example/samples.txt .
-    ```

 **Questions**: